What is it?

 You need a rear module to access your inputs and outputs...

 Two slot frame rear module.
 Allows ten M-COCO-2 in 3U.
-Inputs and outputs can be any mixture of SDI via BNCs and IP via up to four 10GbE network interfaces and can be changed from the default I/O configuration if required.
+Inputs and outputs can be any mixture of SDI via BNCs and IP via up to four 10GbE network interfaces on dual LC and can be changed from the default I/O configuration if required.
 Gives access to two SDI (3G/HD/SD) or IP inputs and one SDI or IP output per channel

 - Two slot frame rear module.
 Allows ten M-COCO-2 in 3U.
-Inputs and outputs can be any mixture of SDI via BNCs and IP via up to two 10GbE network interfaces and can be changed from the default I/O configuration if required.
+Inputs and outputs can be any mixture of SDI via BNCs and IP via up to two 10GbE network interfaces on dual LC and can be changed from the default I/O configuration if required.
 Gives access to two SDI (3G/HD/SD) or IP inputs and one SDI or IP output per channel

 Next - control.
 Complimentary options include the frame's integrated control panel, the VisionWeb web browser control, SNMP and our ASCII and JSON protocols.
 Alternatively order one of the items below...